SuperClaude-Org/SuperFlag_Framework/README.md

 context-engine install
 ```

-**⚠️ Important**: After installation, you must manually add the MCP server:
+Register the MCP server with Claude CLI:

 ```bash
 # Choose ONE of these commands: